henrywallace/bsync/README.md

 # bsync

-Syncing buckets to local paths, and watching updates via bucket events.
+Sync bucket contents to a local directory, and watch remote changes to keep local state up to date.
 Currently only supports Google Cloud Storage.

+Some motivating use cases are:
+- As an init container to copy bucket contents for a web server.
+- As a sidecar container to continuously watch for bucket changes, and update local assets for a web server.

+## Examples

 For example, here we do a oneshot sync between the source bucket and some local directory with